 MIDI in schematics

 To protect the LED inside the optocoupler, R1 limits the current to the LED.
 The MIDI voltage is usually 5V, and the forward voltage of the LED is 1.3V.
 Therefore, using Ohm’s law, the current to the LED is limited to (5-1.3)/220= 17mA if a 5V supply is applied from the outside.
 The R1 value is typical for all MIDI designs, and it matches the resistor values on the MIDI out schematic.
 The diode D1 protects the LED against its maximum forward voltage.
-The output of the optocoupler has two transistors, and usually, one or two resistors are connected there.
+The optocoupler’s output has two transistors and one or two resistors.
 The 6N138 datasheet examples omit R3, but my experiments show that there must be a resistor.
 I found that a 1k resistor for both R2 and R3 works better and faster, and using identical components will decrease the bill of materials.
 C1 is optional but exists on all devices that I make.
 It’s a 100n capacitor placed next to the optocoupler, which filters high-frequency noise across the 5V power supply rail.
 The MIDI IN goes to the processor as shown.

 MIDI trace